mdang/ga-lessons/python-oop/README.md

 ## Exercise

-Composition Exercise
+Composition in Practice

-Create pets a person object.
-Use the Dog/Cat objects from class and then have a person object take an array of pets.
-Iterate through pets and have them speak.
+Create a `User` class that accepts a `name` parameter.
+Use the Dog/Cat objects from class and have the person object hold an array of pets.
+Users should be able to call a method named `addPet()` to add a single pet, and `getPets()` to retrieve and iterate through all the pets added.
+Have each animal invoke the `speak()` method as you iterate.

 ## Resources